--CATS SLEEP ANYWHERE:

 Fitted in a cardboard box,

-In the cupboard, with your frocks -
+with your frocks -

 Anywhere!